 I learned much more from my father than just how to drive and fix things.
 Dad was also an entrepreneur.
 He owned and operated his own landscaping and handyman business for 10 years.
 He taught me how to run a business, what true customer service is, and that you have to spend money to make money.
 I have purchased some of the leading diagnostic tools to ensure I provide quality information to my clients.
 I have taken those lessons from my younger life and put those into practice in my business model.
 I put customers first, do what my customer wants, but I always help them know what they need me to provide.
 My customers are what pay my bills and put food in my mouth — I will never jeopardize that.

-Shortly after I turned 19, I joined the U. S Army as a way to learn a trade, leadership and discipline.
-I had a few options- infantry, air assault, cook or mechanic.
+Shortly after I turned 19, I joined the U. S Army as a way to learn trade, leadership, and discipline.
+I had a few options- infantry, air assault, cook, or mechanic.
 I choose to be a “63H Heavy Track Repairer” which meant I was going to rebuild tank engines and transmissions.
 However, I ended up working on a lot more vehicles and equipment than I ever imagined.
 The maintenance unit that I was attached to was responsible for all equipment in the brigade.
-I eventually promoted and was assigned to a direct support plus unit where we rebuilt turbines for the M1A1/A2 battle tank.
-I had the pleasure of inspecting and repairing 2 1/2 ton, 5 ton trucks, the well known Oshkosh HEMMIT, HMMWV, LMTV, HLMTV, Bradley Fighting Vehicle, Generators, Boat Engines and a lot more.
+I was eventually promoted and was assigned to direct support plus unit where we rebuilt turbines for the M1A1/A2 battle tank.
+I had the pleasure of inspecting and repairing 2 1/2 ton, 5-ton trucks, the well-known Oshkosh HEMMIT, HMMWV, LMTV, HLMTV, Bradley Fighting Vehicle, Generators, Boat Engines, and a lot more.

-Over the last 20 years I have worked in multiple commercial truck shops, worked for Adesa Auto Auctions as a auto inspector, worked as a warranty administrator, purchasing manager and college instructor of automotive and diesel technology.
+Over the last 20 years, I have worked in multiple commercial truck shops, worked for Adesa Auto Auctions as an auto inspector, worked as a warranty administrator, purchasing manager, and college instructor of automotive and diesel technology.
 In 2009 I started Test Drive Technologies to help consumers know, understand and feel safer about their vehicle purchases by providing pre-purchase inspections.
-To date, I have performed well over 3000 inspections of all types of vehicles including used cars, classic cars, antique vehicles, buses, commercial trucks, motor homes, campers, 5th wheels and even a couple of auto repair shops.
+To date, I have performed well over 3000 inspections of all types of vehicles including used cars, classic cars, antique vehicles, buses, commercial trucks, motor homes, campers, 5th wheels, and even a couple of auto repair shops.

 I have been certified as an expert in multiple courts including but not limited to Illinois, Missouri, Pennsylvania, New Jersey, Louisiana, and Federal Court.
-I have provided well over 100 expert witness inspections for automotive lemon laws, dealer fraud, misrepresentation and failure to disclose damages.
-I have testified in both state and local courts, provided over 40 depositions and I have worked for both plaintiffs and defendants.
+I have provided well over 500 expert witness inspections for automotive lemon laws, dealer fraud, misrepresentation, and failure to disclose damages.
+I have testified in both state and local courts, provided over 30 depositions, and have worked for both plaintiffs and defendants.